eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

 verify BitcoinBlockHeaderAttestation(...)
 # Bitcoin merkle root ...
 ```
-**Resuming**, while doing a purely financial transaction to Diana, **Carl timestamped** a contract,
+**Resuming**, while doing a purely financial transaction to Diana, **Carl timestamped** a value,
 without adding any bytes, so **with zero marginal cost**.
 Diana could be unaware that Carl timestamped,
-from her prospective the coins she just received are indistinguishable from coins signed in the standard way.
+from her perspective the coins she just received are indistinguishable from coins signed in the standard way.
 Such coins are locked in the pubkey (or address) that Diana told Carl,
 hence Diana's new coins are as secured as normal coins.

-But what about Carl?
-Aside from timestamping, can this procedure compromise his security?
+Carl chose a particular nonce that allowed him to commit to a value.

-The delicate phase is between the broadcast and the confirmation,
+The resulting singature is indistinguishable from a standard one and has the same security.
-if, in that period, Carl secret key `x` gets exposed, an eavesdropper, Eve, will redirect Carl's coin to her.
-However, once the transaction to Diana is confirmed, Eve cannot do much (unless Carl does address reuse),
-since the coins locked by `x` are already spent.
-The private key can also be revealed in a indirect way,
-in fact in a signature revealing the nonce `k`
-(or `e` to be consistent with the above formula)
-is equivalent to expose `x`.
-Still *sign-to-contract* does not increase the risks Carl faces with a standard signature.
-Indeed when showing his OTS proof he just claims that what can be found  in the signature (namely `Q.x`) was obtained from the elliptic curve point (`Q=e*G`) which is the sum of two other specific points (`R` and `h(R||c)*G`),
-but actually this does not give any additional clue to solve the discrete logarithm that secures the signature.

-Another way to expose `x` is signing two times with two different nonces
-and then spreading both signatures;
-this may happen if Carl uses *sign-to-contract* with
-`(x,m,c1)` and `(x,m,c2)` and then broadcasts both transactions.
-He should take care not to do so.

-In addition, if Carl looses the contract along with its hash `c`,
+Moreover, if he looses the committed value `c`,
 then he looses the ability of proving the timestamp,
 but he does not compromise any coin:
 his coins have been already spent and Diana has hers in the desired destination,
-which is independent from the contract.
+which is independent from `c`.
 For this reason *sign-to-contract* should be preferred when timestamping.

 ## Remarks
-- The name contract is merely due to historical reasons.
+- The name is merely due to historical reasons and it came out of the desire to commit to contracts when paying someone.
-  The so-called contract could be any arbitrary data:
+  The value committed could be any arbitrary data:
   for practical timestamping purposes it will be a Merkle tip aggregating several single timestamps.
 - Each elliptic curve point can include a commitment,
   thus each pubkey, as well as each signature, could be used as anchoring point.